Staying Safe while Supporting Local in Edmonton

 Take a Body Break

-Push back the couch and slide the coffee table over!
 Many local fitness studios are taking things online with classes and tutorials on Youtube, Instagram Live, Facebook Live or Zoom.
-Here are just some of the local yoga, HIIT, dance, and fitness studios with classes you can do in your living room.
+As these businesses slowly reopen, you can choose whether to continue your workouts at home, or feel the burn in person.
 Check out the Mindbody App for many bookable classes, and tune in on social media for live class announcements.

 TELUS World of Science - Edmonton may be closed, but that doesn't mean that you can't have a great time doing scientific experiments at home.
 Science is everywhere - even in your kitchen!
 The team at TWOSE has launched a series of DIY projects that you can try using everyday household items; a perfect activity for little kids and big kids alike.
 Experiments include creating a bouncy egg and writing secret messages in invisible ink (insert mad scientist laugh here)!